Flows on the PGL(V)-Hitchin component

-The goal of this section is to describe two families of flows, elementary eruption flows and elementary shearing flows on $\Fmc\Rmc(V)$, which descend to flows on $\Fmc\Rmc(V)/\PGL(V)$.
-In Section~\ref{sec:Hitchin} we will compose infinitely many such flows together to construct commuting flows on $\Hit_V(S)$.
+In this section we define two types of flows, the \emph{elementary eruption flows} and \emph{elementary shearing flows} on the space of Frenet curves $\mathrm{Fre}(V)$.
+Later, we use infinite combinations of these elementary flows to define flows on the Hitchin component $\Hit_V(S)$.
+We equip $S^1$ with a clockwise orientation.